m-spangenberg/spectra/README.md

 python3 spectra.py
 ```

-#### DEPENDENCIES
-spectra is written in Python 3 and makes use of opencv, ffmpeg, numpy and pillow.

-#### PLEASE NOTE
+#### NOTICE
-This script is a work in progress and I take no responsibility if it destroys or otherwise mangles your files.
+This is my first Python project and GitHub repository - please use your better judgement and inspect any code before you run it.
+I take no responsibility if it destroys or otherwise mangles your files.